This recipe was created in partnership with the American Lamb Board. All thoughts and opinions are always my own.

 Whole Foods Market is a bigger national store that often carries quality American Lamb.
 Try American Lamb next time you are at the grocery store or your local butcher and taste the local difference.

 Find out more about American Lamb at the American Lamb Board’s website.

 Leg of lamb marinade

 Great lamb already has great flavor, so it’s just about enhancing it just a bit.
-We’re keeping it super simple with classic flavors and creating an herb and garlic paste that the lamb will marinate in for a few hours over overnight.
-The paste is made up of fresh rosemary, thyme, garlic, red pepper flakes, lemon zest
+We’re keeping it super simple with classic flavors and creating an herb paste that the lamb will marinate in for a few hours over overnight.
+The paste is made up of fresh rosemary, thyme, red pepper flakes, lemon zest

 Why the sous vide technique is so great for entertaining